Race Details and Rules for Safety

 After they have completed the bike portion, athletes will dismount their bikes at the OFF MY BIKE sign and head to the ‘Drop Transition’.
 They will HAND their bike and helmet to a volunteer and head off on the run course.

 There will be one water station on the run course.
 Older age groups will pass the water station several times at some venues.
 Most run courses are laps of a field where the older age groups will complete several laps before finishing.
-The loop/lap distance chart will help parents count loops on the bike course and laps on the run course.
 Parents play an important role in the race!

 Lap and Loop Counting